 Brown is the color of age and wisdom, and works exceptionally well for care businesses specializing in caring for aging animals.

-Though the spectrum of colors helps portray the business’ personality and bestselling points, you must remember that your logo also needs to look good in black and white.
+Though the spectrum of colors helps portray the business’ personality and bestselling points, you must remember that your animal logo design also needs to look good in black and white.
 Some ads aren’t available in color.
 Pick one that looks good on black and white stationery, bills and notices you send to customers, and other media where color is too expensive or not available.

-Logos and Your Business
+Pet Logos and Your Business

-Aside from color, other design elements speak volumes about your business.
+Aside from color, other design pet logos elements speak volumes about your business.
 You must identify what sets your business apart from others offering the same products or services in the community.
 Choose typography, images, and shapes that speak for the business’ best or most prominent attributes.

 Is your pet food the healthiest available?
-The font and shapes within the logo might resemble that of the health or medical industries.
+The font and shapes within the animal logo design might resemble that of the health or medical industries.
 Is your grooming service the most affordable in town?
 Look for typography and shapes that convey thriftiness.